ADJr01/GLX/README.md

 # 🌐 GLX - A Modern OpenGL Context Handler for C++

-GLX is a lightweight wrapper around **GLFW** and **GLEW** that simplifies the process of creating and managing an OpenGL context.
+GLX is a lightweight wrapper around **GLFW** and **GLEW** that simplifies the process of creating and managing an OpenGL context Easily.
 Built with modern C++ practices, it allows for quick bootstrapping of graphics applications with minimal boilerplate.
 #### 🎯 GLX Follows Modern RAII-based Resource Management techniques
 ---